Formal Verification of Quantum Programs: Theory, Tools and Challenges: Introduction

 Developing tools that ensure quantum software is correct is vital for quantum computers.

-This will allow quantum processors to eventually be used in safety-critical systems, where assurances about programs are crucial.
+Quantum programs are hard to develop and even harder to test.
+Ensuring that a programmer is implementing an algorithm without any errors is particularly difficult in the quantum domain and requires dedicated tools to check for correctness.
+Further, pursuing research down this route may lead to better understanding of quantum computation and show the power of quantum computers over classical computers for certain tasks.

-The goal of this {survey is to introduce the formal verification techniques and tools that have been developed to prevent errors and bugs within quantum programs.} This includes summarising some of the theories that verification tools for quantum programs are based on and investigating implementations of these tools. {Future hurdles for verifying complex quantum algorithms} and routes for further research are also discussed.
+The goal of this {survey is to introduce the formal verification techniques and tools that have been developed to prevent errors and bugs within quantum programs.} This includes summarising some of the theories that verification tools for quantum programs are based on and investigating implementations of these tools.
+Future hurdles for verifying complex quantum algorithms and routes for further research are also discussed.

 Note that this article is mainly discussing techniques for verifying programs.
 Verification is important in other areas of computer science, such as communication, security, program equivalence and concurrency.
-In this article, discussion will be given on some of these variations.
-Otherwise, readers are referred to \cite{Unruh19, Unnikrishnan20} for verification in quantum security, to \cite{Davidson12} for verification in quantum communication, and to \cite{Ardeshir18} for verification in concurrent quantum systems.
-Finally, a recent survey \cite{FMQCsurvey} provides an in-depth discussion on lower level verification (circuit equivalence) and details on quantum programming languages.
+In this article, there will be limited discussion on circuit equivalence (lower level verification of quantum circuits).
+A recent survey \cite{FMQCsurvey} provides an in-depth discussion on circuit equivalence and details on quantum programming languages.
 In contrast, our article focuses on designing verification frameworks and how more complex quantum algorithms need to be verified.

+Otherwise, readers are referred to~\cite{Unruh19, EasyQPC} for verification in quantum security, to~\cite{Davidson12} for verification in quantum communication, and to~\cite{Ardeshir18} for verification in concurrent quantum systems.
+Process calculi/algebras lie at the intersection between communication and concurrency and have been extended to the quantum domain, allowing formal models to analyse quantum communication protocols.
+Such calculi include CQP~\cite{Gay2004}, QPAlg~\cite{Lalire2006} and qCCS~\cite{Ying2007}.